pensjonatus/flash-fiction/blog/two-creatures-at-the-end-of-time.md

 ---
-title: 'Two Creatures at the End of Time'
+title: Two Creatures at the End of Time
 date: '2017-05-17'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
-  - 'pm-writing'
+  - pm-writing
 ---

 "Hello?
 There is someone here, isn't there?" the lonely creature quickened with